intangere/Silk/README.md

   - ./silk -shred
   - Contact storage
   - User fingerprints for user verification
+  - packet verification through NaCl or something a like
-  - bug where username isn't properly freed
+  - [DONE]: bug where username isn't properly freed
   - [DONE]: Delete shared secrets immediately after use
   - [DONE]: Remove the only usage of eval
   - [DONE]: Write actual event handlers instead of bootleg if statements